 With over 45,000 Chinese restaurants in the US alone, grabbing a delicious Asian dish has never been easier.
 But, restaurant favorites such as General Tso’s chicken, fried rice, and egg rolls are full of saturated fat and unnecessary sodium.
 And, the average Chinese take out meal has the equivalent of an entire day’s worth of calories.

 Skip the takeout tonight and try one of these easy Chinese recipes instead.
 Made with fresh ingredients and a few easy-to-find Chinese pantry items they're sure to be lower in fat and sodium than restaurant food but they never lack in flavor.

-A trip to your local Asian market is the perfect way to collect a variety of ingredients and spices to make preparing Asian inspired cuisine at home a snap.
+A trip to your local Asian market is the perfect way to collect a variety of ingredients and spices to make preparing simple Chinese cuisine at home a snap.

 From classics like Egg Drop Soup, Cashew Chicken and Egg Foo Young to Shrimp Lettuce Wraps and Five Spice Beef and Noodle Stir Fry, there's something here to suit every Chinese food lover's taste.

 Egg Drop Soup is a great choice for a light dinner and it's so quick and easy to prepare it's become a favorite of ours for when we really don't feel like cooking!